jhwhenry/cpd/CPD_UPGRADE_511_522_Test.md

 ##### 2.Upgrade WKC with custom installation

-Run the cpd-cli manage login-to-ocp command to log in to the cluster.
+Log into the OCP cluster.

 ```
 ${CPDM_OC_LOGIN}